wp-plugins/slicknav-mobile-menu/readme.txt

  - Open/close Menu speed option

+ - Fix Menu to Head, using position fixed to body tag

  Demo - http://wpbeaches.com

  Please note that SlickNav is the work of Josh Cope, he is not responsible for the working or support of this plugin.